R. J. Mitchell: Supermarine S.4 (1925)

 Even whilst the Sea Lion II was being modified at the Woolston works, Mitchell was working on a new plane, as Supermarine knew the American monoplane was the best design then available.
 The Supermarine S.4—the name was designated by Mitchell, with "S" standing for Schneider—was a joint Napier/Supermarine venture.
 The Supermarine team was backed by the Air Ministry, and had greater freedom than was given by the US government to their designers.
 The S.4 was described after Mitchell's death as "his first outstanding success".
 He used the practical experience gained when he designed its successor, the Supermarine S.5.

 Mitchell was fully aware of the need to reduce drag to increase speed.
 His new design for was a mid-wing, cantilever floatplane.
 It was comparable to a French monoplane, the Bernard SIMB V.2, which broken the flight airspeed record in December 1924.
 The S.4 lacked the newly-designed surface radiators, at that time still unavailable, but it was aerodynamic and aesthetically pleasing.
 Trial speeds reached 226.742 mph and created a sensation in the press.

 The S.4 crashed before the 1925 race, for reasons that were never clearly established.
 On the day of the navigation trials it stalled before falling flat into the sea from 100 ft.
-When the pilot Louis Baird was rescued by a launch, Mitchell, who was on board the rescue launch, jokingly asked the injured man: "Is the water warm?"
+When the pilot Henri Biard was rescued by a launch, Mitchell, who was on board the rescue launch, jokingly asked the injured man: "Is the water warm?"